Counting orbits of certain infinitely generated non-sharp discontinuous groups for the anti-de Sitter space: Discontinuous groups for

-The notion of ``sharpness'' traces back to Kobayashi~\cite{Kob98} in the deformation theory of discontinuous groups acting on pseudo-Riemannian homogeneous manifolds of reductive groups.
-It is defined for a general $G/H$, but in this section, we explain it only for $\AdS$ as a homogeneous manifold of $G = \SLSL$.
+The notion of sharpness was introduced in Kassel-Kobayashi \cite{KaKob16}, although the idea was already implicit in \cite{Kob98}.
+It is defined for a general homogeneous space of reductive type.
+However, in this section, we explain it only for $\mathrm{AdS}^{3}$.
+Moreover, we find a necessary and sufficient condition that the discontinuous group $\Gamma_{\nu}(a_{-},a_{+},r,R)$ for $\mathrm{AdS}^{3}$ is sharp.